 10. Do I require different marketing strategies for a hybrid event than I would for a face-to-face event?

 What you require to plan differently is the timing of your marketing efforts.
-At Future’s Past Events, as we’ve helped our clients switch to virtual events, they’ve seen registration numbers boost dramatically the week before their event and even past their event’s start date.
+At Future’s Past Events, as we’ve helped our clients switch to virtual events, they’ve seen registration numbers boost dramatically the week before their event and even past their start date.
 This is a different trend than what planners usually see with in-person events.
 To maximize your online audience, you’ll want to boost marketing efforts the week before your event takes place.

 11. Do a hybrid event’s in-person and digital sessions have to take place at the same time?

-When people imagine a hybrid event scheme, many predictions live in-person sessions being synchronously live-streamed to a virtual audience.
+When people imagine a hybrid event scheme, many predict live in-person sessions synchronously live-streamed to a virtual audience.
 This is a common misconception.
 Live streams may make sense for some events but they’re not the only choice.
 More and more event organizers are taking advantage of the pre-recorded subject and semi-live sessions.
-The advantage of the pre-recorded subjects is that presenters can be recorded and their sessions are made available to online audiences at any time.
+The advantage of the pre-recorded subjects is that presenters can be recorded and their sessions are available to online audiences at any time.
 An example of a semi-live session is when a virtual guest watches a pre-recorded session and then the presenter “goes live” to answer questions via audio or video.
 With a hybrid event using semi-live sessions for the virtual content, the timing and possibilities with online sessions and escapes are much more flexible.

 12. How can I adapt my content for online participation?